MastodonC/kixi.lapita/doc/intro.md

 When it comes to data analysis (manipulating datasets and plotting data) we have no set tool at Mastodon C.
 A lot of people tend to use R or sometimes Python.
 But as we're all proficient in Clojure, it makes sense for us to use this language.

-We haven't identified a Clojure library that would suit our needs except from Incanter.
+We haven't identified a Clojure library that would suit our needs except for Incanter.
 And we are worried that Incanter is not fully maintained anymore.
 Therefore instead of maintaining a rather large code base, we wish to create our own small library to use internally and to be used by other Clojurians.

 This project was started in early 2017 in parallel with a client's project that would have been a good use case for it.